AhmedAlkh/ghost-gist/Develop/gist-template.md

 # Regex Tutorial - Matching a URL

-This is a regualar expressions tutorial on matching a URL.
+This is a regular expressions tutorial on matching a URL.
 The expression will define criteria that an input must meet in order for the input to be accepted as a URL.
-You can also create regular expressions for other things such as hex codes, email adresses, and html tags.
+You can also create regular expressions for other things such as hex codes, email addresses, and html tags.
 We will be focusing specifically on a regular expression for a URL.

 ## Summary

 This tutorial specifically covers regular expressions for matching a URL.
-The table of contents diplays everything that will be explaining about this type of regular expression.
+The table of contents diplays everything that will be explained about this type of regular expression.
 A website name can only contain letters A-Z(capital or lowercase), the digits 0-9, a hyphen(-), and a period(.com).
 This is an example of a regular expression for matching a url.
 ```